Quick; no time for questions! Open a terminal and run:

 may get dumped to the total bees fileThere are some benefits to this beyond than having things neatly structured.
 It also seems to be bothering me enough - to the point I feel it became rant-worthy.
 Letās see what advantages we get from complying with the spec:

-contains only text files and can sensibly be version-controlled with gitcp -r /backup/.config ~
+$XDG_CONFIG_HOME contains only text files and can sensibly be version-controlled with gitcp -r /backup/.config ~ (or git

 What our application should most definitely not do, is to automatically create the

-, implying it complies with basedir, but then dump everything, including cache,
+$XDG_CONFIG_HOME, implying it complies with basedir, but then dump everything,

-state, runtime files, etc. into it and call it a day, effectively rendering any kind of version controlling
+including cache, state, runtime files, etc. into it and call it a day, effectively rendering any kind of version

 to look in the right places: